jstevena/jodl-electron/README.md

 ## Quality Options

-### Video Quality (with re-encode)
+### Original
-Downloads the best available stream up to the selected resolution and re-encodes it using the selected encoder.
+Downloads the best available stream up to the selected resolution without any re-encoding.
+The video and audio streams are merged directly.
+Faster than re-encode and preserves original quality, but the output codec depends on what YouTube provides.

 `360p` `480p` `720p` `1080p` `2K` `4K`